-The National Capital Region CSC did not award and administer Task Order NP4700101050 in accordance with federal laws and regulations.
+The National Capital Region CSC did not award and administer Task Order NP4700101051 in accordance with federal laws and regulations.
 Specifically, we identified a violation of both the bona fide needs rule and the ADA.
 These serious violations affect the integrity of acquisition support provided by the National Capital Region CSC.
-We also found that the task order file documentation was inconsistent, which contributed to the reportable ADA violation.
+We also found that the National Capital Region CSC did not obtain a legal review prior to award of the \$6 million task order.